 Who We Are

-More Reptiles is the home of trusted, practical reptile keeping advice that is simple and useful for all levels.
-We cover topics like husbandry, nutrition and tank setups through our in-depth reptile care sheets and species guides.
+We share practical tips based on science and use our first-hand experience to give trusted and unique advice.
+Our articles cover topics like husbandry, nutrition and tank setups through our in-depth reptile care sheets and species guides.

 PARTNERS AND ASSOCIATIONS

+Our goal is to provide every pet reptile keeper or enthusiast with trustworthy, helpful and practical advice.
 In order to do this, our team works hard to make sure each of our care guides are helpful for all experience levels, practical and, most importantly, accurate.
-To maintain our editorial standards, all of our care guides are fact-checked, science-based and reviewed by our editorial standards team.
+To maintain our editorial standards, all of our care guides are fact-checked, science-based and reviewed by our editorial standards team and veterinary review board.

 Meet Our Team